 - In October, the Algarve is home to one of the most important golfing tournaments in Europe – the Portugal Masters Golf Tournament.
 See some of the best players in the world and watch the experts compete for the Masters Title.

-- The countries geography makes surfing in Portugal a popular year-round activity, even during October.
-Whether you’re a seasoned pro or about to tackle your first wave, the Algarve is the ultimate place to hop on a board.
+- The country’s geography makes surfing in Portugal a popular year-round activity, even during October.
+Whether you’re a seasoned pro or about to tackle your first wave, the Algarve is the ultimate place to hop on a surfboard.

 Where to stay?
 No matter your travel party size, we have stunning villas available all across the Algarve

 Where to stay?
-We’ve got a wide variety of villas in Bali, so why not check them out and treat yourself?
+We’ve got a wide variety of villas to rent on the Costa del Sol, so why not check them out and treat yourself?

 Where to stay?
-From cottages to villas, check out our beautiful holiday homes in Turkey.
+From cottages to villas, check out our beautiful holiday villas in Kalkan.

 5. Lanzarote, Canary Islands

 Lanzarote can get rather windy, but it’s barely ever cold there.
+In fact, it’s one of the most popular hot countries in October.
 There’s a wide choice of sites and attractions to visit for both children and adults, making the island an ideal destination for a family holiday in October.